Platonic-Systems/generics-sop-examples/doc/draft.md

 author: Sridhar Ratnakumar
 ---

 A fascinating aspect of Lisp-based programming languages is that [code is data and data is code](https://en.wikipedia.org/wiki/Code_as_data).
 This property, called [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity), is what makes Lisp macros so powerful.
 This sort of runtime operation performed on arbitrary datatypes is called [polytypism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)#Polytypism), or datatype genericity.
-In Haskell, the following two packages provide datatype genericity:
+In Haskell, several packages provide datatype genericity, of which the following two are notable:

 1. [GHC Generics](https://hackage.haskell.org/package/base-4.16.0.0/docs/GHC-Generics.html)
 2. [generics-sop](https://hackage.haskell.org/package/generics-sop)

 While GHC Generics comes with `base`, writing generics code using generics-sop is generally simpler.
 This article introduces `generics-sop`.